-Dealing with Transboundary Issues: Look at existing examples of successful transboundary cooperation with regard to the utilisation of biological resources and GRs.
-Analyse communalities and differences in terms of legislations and regulations with your neighbouring countries as well as relevant transboundary IPRs provisions.
+Dealing Transboundary with Issues: Look at existina of successful examples transboundary cooperation with regard to the utilisation of biological resources and GRs. communalities and differences in terms of legislations and regulations with your neighbouring countries as well as relevant transboundary IPRs provisions.